FluffyFox337/Generic/README.md

    * Next checks if all ok generates 5 configurations.
 	(You can put a working profile in a folder, rename it to Generic.conf and generate profiles/configurations)

-Added the ability to generate license profiles, license key must be in buffer.
+- Added the ability to generate WARP+ profiles, license key must be in buffer.
 Key can be generated for example here: [ https://t.me/warpkeygenbot ]

-Due to the fact that many customers do not start at the address 162.159.193.1:2408 set by default in the generator, the generator was rewritten.
+- Due to the fact that many customers do not start at the address 162.159.193.1:2408 set by default in the generator, the generator was rewritten.
 The address now remains the default (Endpoint = engage.cloudflareclient.com:2408) if the input window for the endpoint (Endpoint) is not typed in.
 Added Administrator rights request.
 Changed name to Generic+++.
 Changed version.
 Changed Generic.conf.